Lori M. Henderson Sells 6,600 Shares of Moderna, Inc. (NASDAQ:MRNA) Stock

-Moderna (NASDAQ:MRNA) last posted its quarterly earnings data on Thursday, February 25th.
+Moderna (NASDAQ:MRNA) last released its earnings results on Thursday, February 25th.
 The company reported ($0.69) earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of ($0.25) by ($0.44).
-Moderna had a negative net margin of 242.73% and a negative return on equity of 28.11%.
-The business had revenue of $570.80 million for the quarter, compared to the consensus estimate of $279.41 million.
-During the same period in the prior year, the business posted ($0.37) EPS.
-Moderna’s quarterly revenue was up 3948.2% on a year-over-year basis.
-On average, sell-side analysts anticipate that Moderna, Inc. will post -1.5 EPS for the current year.
+The firm had revenue of $570.80 million during the quarter, compared to the consensus estimate of $279.41 million.
+Moderna had a negative return on equity of 28.11% and a negative net margin of 242.73%.
+Moderna’s revenue was up 3948.2% compared to the same quarter last year.
+During the same quarter last year, the business posted ($0.37) EPS.
+Analysts expect that Moderna, Inc. will post -1.5 earnings per share for the current fiscal year.

-MRNA has been the subject of a number of research analyst reports.
-Morgan Stanley decreased their price objective on shares of Moderna from $215.00 to $201.00 and set an “equal weight” rating for the company in a report on Thursday, March 4th.
-Chardan Capital upped their price target on Moderna from $107.00 to $182.00 and gave the company a “buy” rating in a research report on Monday, March 8th.
-Needham & Company LLC lowered Moderna from a “buy” rating to a “hold” rating in a report on Wednesday, December 9th.
-Piper Sandler reaffirmed an “overweight” rating and set a $208.00 price objective on shares of Moderna in a report on Monday.
-Finally, Argus increased their target price on shares of Moderna from $88.00 to $200.00 and gave the stock a “buy” rating in a research report on Tuesday, December 1st.
-Three analysts have rated the stock with a sell rating, seven have given a hold rating and nine have assigned a buy rating to the company.
-The stock presently has a consensus rating of “Hold” and an average price target of $150.56.
+Several institutional investors have recently added to or reduced their stakes in the company.
+Cubist Systematic Strategies LLC increased its stake in Moderna by 465.9% in the 3rd quarter.
+Cubist Systematic Strategies LLC now owns 41,489 shares of the company’s stock worth $2,935,000 after buying an additional 34,158 shares during the period.
+Robeco Institutional Asset Management B.V. increased its stake in Moderna by 8.8% in the 4th quarter.
+Robeco Institutional Asset Management B.V. now owns 158,691 shares of the company’s stock worth $16,582,000 after buying an additional 12,842 shares during the period.
+Victory Capital Management Inc. increased its stake in Moderna by 465.5% in the 3rd quarter.
+Victory Capital Management Inc. now owns 269,899 shares of the company’s stock worth $19,095,000 after buying an additional 222,174 shares during the period.
+Louisiana State Employees Retirement System purchased a new position in Moderna in the 4th quarter worth about $1,807,000.
+Finally, Stonebridge Financial Planning Group LLC increased its stake in Moderna by 12.0% in the 4th quarter.
+Stonebridge Financial Planning Group LLC now owns 1,865 shares of the company’s stock worth $195,000 after buying an additional 200 shares during the period.
+Hedge funds and other institutional investors own 51.21% of the company’s stock.

 About Moderna